LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

-In order to display values from a value list, the layout referenced in the current database action must contain a field formatted to show the desired value list as a pop-up menu, select list, check boxes, or radio buttons.
-Lasso cannot reference a value list directly.
-Lasso can only reference a value list through a formatted field in the current layout.
+In order to display values from a value list, the layout referenced in the current database action must contain a field formatted to show the desired value list as a drop-down menu, select list, checkboxes, or radio buttons.
+Lasso cannot reference a value list directly; but can only reference a value list through a formatted field in the current layout.

+.. index:: value_list(), value_listItem(), selected(), checked()

 .. method:: value_list(colName::string)
    :noindex:

-   Executes an associated block for each value in the named value list.
+   Executes a capture block for each value in the named value list.
 Requires a single parameter: the name of a field from the current layout that has a value list assigned to it.

 .. method:: value_listItem()